-BYLAW AMENDMENTS AND RULES OF THE CORPORATION
+BYLAW AMENDMENTS AND RULES OF THE GOVERNING BOARD

-8.1.
+- 8.1.
 Amendments to Bylaws.
-The Governing Board may from time to time amend, repeal, or supplement these bylaws.
+Subject to the approval of the U.S. Securities and Exchange Commission as provided in the Act, the Governing Board may from time to time amend, repeal, or supplement these bylaws. - 8.2.

-8.2.
 Rules.
-In addition to, and separate from, these bylaws, the Governing Board may adopt such rules of the Corporation as it deems necessary or appropriate to discharge its responsibilities under the Act.
+In addition to, and separate from, these bylaws, the Governing Board may adopt such rules of the Governing Board as it deems necessary or appropriate to discharge its responsibilities under the Act.